-- The student service, technology fees and the first half of the tuition, are due 30 days prior to the start of training; failure to pay will result in removal from the program.
-Written proof of approved funding to cover entire program costs may be submitted in lieu of payment. - Books and Supplies provided by AVTEC for training are due the first day of training. - Second half of the tuition is due by the mid-point of the training program.
-Students with a balance due after the midpoint date in training will be charged a \$200 late fee and may be dismissed from their training program unless a satisfactory means of payment is established.
+• The student service, technology fees and first half of tuition are all due 30 days prior to the start of training; failure to pay will result in removal from the program.
+Written proof of approved funding to cover the entire program costs may be submitted in lieu of payment.

+• The second half of tuition is due by the mid-point of the training program; failure to pay will result in a \$200 late fee added to the account.
+Students are subject to dismissal from training if satisfactory means of payment is not established.